mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/container_faq.md

 To run API Gateway in Kubernetes, you can use the [API Gateway Helm charts on GitHub](https://github.com/Axway/apigw-helm-charts).

-These Helm charts are not intended as a recommended setup, but something that you can use as a starting point and customize for your own environment.
+These Helm charts are not intended as a recommended setup, but as resources that you can use as a starting point and customize for your own environment.

 ### How do you run API Gateway with a persisted volume?